tomislavmiksa/kw_traceminator/src/code/serial-modemtracing/README.md

 ```
 ./tests/curl-smoke.sh             # full lifecycle (default)
 ./tests/curl-smoke.sh discovery   # only / and /modem-info
-./tests/curl-smoke.sh trace       # only the trace section
+./tests/curl-smoke.sh trace       # only the QCSuper trace section
+./tests/curl-smoke.sh qlog        # only the QLog section
 ./tests/curl-smoke.sh cleanup     # stop any running trace

 # capture for 30s instead of the default 10s